 I was 20 when I started to learn golf.
 I remember being obsessed with the game.
 Playing as often as possible, reading how to books, and taking as many clients on the course as possible.

 The best game I ever played was at River Run in Maryland.
 I finished seven over par, I was 25.
 At 26 my company at the time, MCI Telecommunications, had a golf outing with our global accounts on Long Island New York, and my foursome won 1st place.

-One of the ways the negative ego manifested itself was in this sense I had of not being good enough to play with the experts.
-I was more concerned about how I would “look”, than the benefit I would get from being around experts and learning how to play better.
+I used to think to I was not being good enough to play with the experts.
+I was more concerned about how I would “look”, than the benefit I would gain from being around experts and learning how to play better from them.

-“In the game of golf, the only competition you face is yourself.”
+“In the game of golf, the only competition you face is your bad habits.”

-The greatest golfer does not analyze how another golfer plays, he/she works on improving his/her own game by developing consistent habits that generate consistent good results.
+The greatest of golfers does not analyze how another golfer plays, he/she works on improving his/her own game by developing consistent good habits that generate consistently good results.

 Widening the pie benefits you, and others too.
 If more people adopted this mindset, we would never experience economic downfalls and more people would experience prosperity.

 Much like the game of golf, for us to experience sustainable success in life requires we focus on developing ourselves to be consistent, productive, resilient, and above all people who add value to others.

 “Focusing on adding values makes you a creator, while focusing on competing and beating others makes you a taker.”

 When we are in creator mode, anything can be accomplished, when we go into taker mode, we might experience temporary gains in life, but we will ultimately experience chaos.
 It’s built into the taker operating system.